veemacl/thewatchcompany/README.md

 # thewatchcompany
-Portfolio work for the Codebase Software Development Bootcamp
+Portfolio work for the Codebase Software Development Bootcamp.

+All images sourced from Google Images.